 Mac: AppleTV in Malaysia

-Observation:- Even in the 21st century, it is still normal for April to pack a PowerPoint file, stroll into the boardroom and stick the blue VGA cable into her VIAO.
-After her thing, she yanks out the VGA and slides it over to Joe who sticks it into his Dell, for his two cents; after which, he passes the adaptor to Jill, who does her bit in front of some pleased fuddy-duddies.
-Everyone takes turns to ravage their bits and bytes through the Epson projector, the old dog sitting at the edge of the table amidst the cluster of cables.
+to pack a PowerPoint file, stroll into the boardroom and stick the blue VGA cable into her VIAO.
+After her thing, she yanks out the VGA and slides it over to Joe, who sticks it into his Dell for his two cents, after which he passes the adaptor to Jill, who does her bit in front of some pleased fuddy-duddies.
+Everyone takes turns ravaging their bits and bytes through the Epson projector, the old dog sitting at the table's edge amidst the clutter of cables.

-And after the (apparently 90s musical chairs) meeting, they walk out of the boardroom in warm bliss, not so much for the content they delivered, but because they 'kicked ass' with the most 'modern' of bits, technology has on offer.
+And after the (apparently 90s musical chairs) meeting, they walk out of the boardroom in warm bliss, not so much for the content they delivered, but because they 'kicked ass' with the most 'modern' of bits technology has on offer.

 AirParrot for Macs and Windows